Sapogoha/ra-4-hex2rgb/README.md

 ## Forms

-This projeck is a simple step tracker - you can choose a date and add the distance.
+This is a simple HEX to RGB converter.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).